rhit-netsos/netsec-public/docs/labs/lab4.md

 that.
 Then check if the telnet session is still active.
 If it is, you should be good to move on.

+## (Optional) Step 2.5: Wring a brute force exploit

+To see why using a single port for a port knocking sequence is a bad idea, try writing a script that will try every single possible port (recall that port numbers are 16 bits wide) and then attempt to establish a `telnet` connection with each one.
+Once it is able to establish the connection, it would broken the port knocking "sequence" and would have found the exploit.

+You do not have to do this part but it is quite fun to do, and it is very simple.
+You can see that writing a simple brute force port knocking "breaker" doesn't take much.

+{:.highlight}
+_Hint_: The simplest way to do this is to write it in a `bash` script and use a combination of `hping3` and (optionally) `telnet`.
+Alternatively, you can do this in `python` or even `libpcap` for more flexibility and a faster implementation.
+The advantage of using `python` or `C` is that you can even do this in a multi-threaded implementation, and thus get an even faster performance (think scaling up once the port knocking sequence becomes harder to crack).
+However, a simple `bash` script would do the job.

 ## Step 3: Full port knocking

 In this final step, we'd like to mix things up a bit and do a real port